dwaynemcyrus/dwaynecyrus-com/README.md

 Commits](https://conventionalcommits.org/en/v1.0.0/).

 # Dwayne M Cyrus — AI Design Engineer
+**Building Systems That Think, Interfaces That Feel, and Tools That Free.**
+I design and engineer human-centered systems where code, intelligence, and discipline converge into clarity.

+---

 ## Mission Statement
 This portfolio is the living record of my evolution into an **AI Design Engineer** — a creator who merges design, engineering, and intelligence into cohesive digital systems.